akifzaini/Student-Performance-Dashboard/README.md

 ##  Student Academic Performance Analysis ##

 ## Project Description
-This project analyzes student academic performance based on academic effort factors such as **study hours, attendance, sleep hours, and tutoring sessions**.
+This project analyzes student academic performance by academic effort factors such as **study hours, attendance, sleep hours, and tutoring sessions**.
 The system cleans the dataset, performs correlation analysis, visualizes relationships, and uses machine learning to predict exam scores and GPA.

 The project includes a **web-based dashboard** with AI insights and prediction modules.